Synthetic musk: Macrocyclic ketones

-A class of artificial musk consisting of a single ring composed of more than 6 carbons (often 10-15).
+A class of artificial musk consisting of a single ring composed of more than 6 carbons (often 10–15).
 Of all artificial musks, these most resemble the primary odoriferous compound from Tonkin musk in its "large ringed" structure.
 While the macrocyclic musks extracted from plants consists of large ringed lactones, all animal derived macrocyclic musks are ketones.

 Although muscone, the primary macrocyclic compound of musk was long known, it was only in 1926 that Leopold Ruzicka was able to synthesize this compound in very small quantities.
-Despite this discovery and the discovery of other pathways for synthesis of macrocyclic musks, compound of this class were not commercially produced and commonly utilized until the late 1990s due to difficulties in their synthesis and consequently higher price.
+Despite this discovery and the discovery of other pathways for synthesis of macrocyclic musks, compounds of this class were not commercially produced and commonly utilized until the late 1990s due to difficulties in their synthesis and consequently higher price.